Skip to main content

 In comparison, models without the dedicated scanning radio, such as the MR12/16/20/24/70, scan the whole spectrum every 2 hours when there are no clients associated.
 When low power mode is enabled the scanning radio function becomes disabled.
 Thus, not only are there no channel_scan events but AutoRF channel assignment can be negatively impacted.

-For more information about MR hardware specifications such as which models include a dedicated scanning radio, please see the MR Family Datasheets.
+For more information about MR hardware specifications such as which models include a dedicated scanning radio, see the MR Family Datasheets.

 Troubleshooting